In-House Counsel Communications: Protecting Attorney-Client Privilege and Work Product With Employee Statements

 Attorney

-Mr. McKay is an attorney in the Houston office of Kean Miller.
-He joined the firm in 2023 and practices in the area of commercial litigation with particular focus on land use and eminent domain throughout the United States, as well as energy, construction, intellectual property, and telecommunications work.
-Mr. McKay represents clients in various industries, including pipeline owners and operators, telecommunications providers, utilities, and other common carriers, as well as select commercial and residential developers and landowners in condemnation cases, pre-condemnation counseling, and infrastructure permitting.
+Mr. McKay practices in the area of commercial litigation with particular focus on land use and eminent domain throughout the United States, as well as energy, construction, intellectual property, and telecommunications work.
+He represents clients in various industries, including pipeline owners and operators, telecommunications providers, utilities, and other common carriers, as well as select commercial and residential developers and landowners in condemnation cases, pre-condemnation counseling, and infrastructure permitting.